5 Best VPNs for Linux You Can Check Out in 2026

 Free version is great

-If you’re looking for yet another VPN that takes privacy seriously, Windscribe is a good option.
+If you’re looking for a free VPN for Linux that takes privacy seriously, Windscribe is a good option.
 Like Mullvad, it’s open-source and has one of the nicest GUI clients for Linux.
-For an asking price of $69 for a year, it offers unlimited data across 69 countries and 112 cities.
+It offers 10GB of data under the free tier.
+And for an asking price of $5.75 per month, it offers unlimited data across 69 countries and 115 cities.
 It doesn’t have a wider presence, but its features more than make up for the lack of thereof.

 Windscribe VPN Linux window connected to Toronto